Savitribai Phule: Poetry and other work

 Savitribai Phule was also an author and poet.
 She published Kavya Phule in 1854 and Bavan Kashi Subodh Ratnakar in 1892, and also a poem entitled "Go, Get Education" in which she encouraged those who are oppressed to free themselves by obtaining an education.
 As a result of her experience and work, she became an ardent feminist.
 She established the Mahila Seva Mandal to raise awareness for issues concerning women's rights.
-She also called for a gathering place for women that was free of caste discrimination or differentiation of any kind.
+Savitribai also called for a gathering place for women that was free of caste discrimination or differentiation of any kind.
 Symbolic of this was that all the women that attended were to sit on the same mat.
 She was also an anti-infanticide activist.
 She opened a women's shelter called the Home for the Prevention of Infanticide, where Brahmin widows could safely deliver their children and leave them there to be adopted if they so desired.
 She also campaigned against child marriage and was an advocate of widow remarriage.
-Savitribai and Jyotirao strongly opposed Sati Pratha, and they started a home for widows and forlorn children.

 In a letter to her husband Jyotirao, Savitribai told the story about a boy about to be lynched by his fellow villagers for having relations with a woman of lower caste when Savitribai intervened.
 She wrote, "I came to know about their murderous plan.
-I rushed to the spot and scared them away, pointing out the grave consequences of killing the lovers under the British law.
+I rushed to the spot and scared them away, pointing out the grave consequences of killing the lovers under British law.
 They changed their mind after listening to me".